-Replacement of end of life buildings and infrastructure;
+➤ Replacement of end of life buildings and infrastructure;

->Decontamination and remediation of soils, rivers and coastal areas and ecossystem regeneration;
+Decontamination and remediation of soils, rivers and coastal areas and ecosystem regeneration;

->Defence works (infrastructures like groynes and barriers), adaptation (infrastructure ajustment), displacement or removal of settlements and infrastructures along the coast, stuairies and other tidal areas, interventions that will be required to cope with rising sea level associated to climate change (2).
+Defence works (infrastructures like groins and barriers), adaptation (infrastructure adjustment), displacement or removal of settlements and infrastructures along the coast, estuaries and other tidal areas, interventions that will be required to cope with rising sea level associated to climate change (2).

-Qualification of enterprises and professionals is the strategy to accomplish this vision.
+Qualification of enterprises and professionals through education and training is the strategy to accomplish this vision.